urosevic/youtube-channel/readme.txt

 Please folllow [Installation](https://wordpress.org/plugins/youtube-channel/installation/) instructions.

+= Plugin does not work with premium theme or clash with other premium plugin =

+As a developer of free plugin YouTube Channel, I can not afford to purchase and renew licence for premium themes and plugins.

+If you experiencing issue on premium theme or see clash with premium plugin, I can help you only if you help me.
+Ask theme/plugin developer for approval to provide a package of premium theme/plugin to me, so I can install it on my local development domain youtube-channel.test and debug issue in YouTube Channel.

+Upload premium theme or plugin installation package to Dropbox or Google Drive, and provide share link for package by [contact form](https://urosevic.net/wordpress/contact/?subject=YouTube%20Channel).

 = I set everything correct but receiveing 'Oops, something went wrong' message =

 Login as user with Administrator role and you'll see YTC ERROR message with explanation what's wrong.
 Examples: